tianocore-docs/edk2-DscSpecification/2_dsc_overview/210_[components]_section_processing.md

 There are four valid, optional sub-elements for EDK II modules.
 These sub-element are enclosed within angle brackets: `<Defines>, <LibraryClasses>`, `<Pcds*>` and `<BuildOptions>`.

-For EDK component INF files, an optional sub-element of `<SOURCE_OVERRIDE_PATH>` has been defined.
-If this element is specified, files listed in the directory are used instead of the "same-named" files in the component's directory.
-If an EDK component directory lists files, A.c, B.c and C.h, and the directory specified in this sub-element contains the file B.c, then the component will be built using files from the component directory: A.c and C.h, and the file B.c from the override directory.
-Any other files listed in the override directory will NOT be included in the build (no new or additional files are permitted).

 An INF file line may also have one argument, EXEC = Filename, that specifies an executable file that takes the INF filename as a parameter.
 The Filename